ratnesh-maurya/cursor-claude-personas/README.md

 Inspiration: https://github.com/sickn33/antigravity-awesome-skills

+## Why this repo

+- Portable persona packs you can copy directly into any project.
+- Mirrored `.claude` and `.cursor` structures for predictable behavior.
+- Wide role coverage across engineering, product, design, security, and growth.
+- Minimal setup: copy folders, reopen session, start working.

 ## What this repo is

 This repository contains persona folders (for example `senior-python-developer`, `security-engineer`, `ui-ux-designer`) that you can copy into another project.